 You, an older applicant, want to pursue management consulting.

-Why would you want to forego several of years of experience and start at the Associate level?
+Why would you want to forego several years of experience and start at the Associate level?
 Moreover, you may not relish the intense work culture and frequent travel at your age.
 Therefore, your desire to join consulting needs authentic, strong explanation.

 Your career goals don’t make sense.